andrzejlisek/BackupToMail/readme.md

 # Batch operations

-The following operations displays the operation parameters and waits for the confirmation by user\.
-The operations are following:
+The following operations displays the operation parameters and waits for the confirmation by user:

 * **UPLOAD** \- Uploading the file\.